ACAD-repo/ICCNet-FidNet/README.md

 * Keras version 2.1.6
 * All other python packages stated in the Python Jupyter notebooks.

-## Instructions to generate trained ICCNet and FidNet model files
+## Instructions to generate trained ICCNet and FidNet model files and plot results
 ### Preparation
 1. Download the whole package by clicking [Download ZIP](https://github.com/ACAD-repo/ICCNet-FidNet/archive/main.zip) and extract it to any directory. (\*Do not alter the subdirectories.\*)
 2. Extract all files downloaded from https://github.com/qMLE/qMLE into the `MATLAB` subdirectory.
 They execute maximum-likelihood procedures very quickly using projected-gradient methods.